OctopusDeploy/docs/docs/deploying-applications/email-notifications.md

 ```

 :::hint
-To use the template in your projects, replace `nuget.org` with the DNS name of your NuGet server, and `my-octopus` with the DNS name of your Octopus server.
+To use the template in your projects, replaceÂ `nuget.org`Â with the DNS name of your NuGet server, andÂ `my-octopus`Â with the DNS name of your Octopus server.
 Make sure you select *Body is HTML*on the email step configuration page.
 :::